 EVENTS MANAGEMENT FACILITIES SCHEDULING POLICY

-This policy addresses the use of Buffalo State College facilities for campus events other than general classroom academic activities.
+This policy addresses the use of Buffalo State facilities for campus events other than general classroom academic activities.
 The definition of a general classroom academic activity includes: scheduled classes, labs, performing arts rehearsals and productions.
 The intent of this policy is to:

 - Maintain consistent scheduling policies and priorities;